cubex-network/Cubex-Install-script/README.md

 cub-cli masternode status
 ```

-Also, if you want to check/start/stop **cub** , run one of the following commands as **root**:
+Also, if you want to check/start/stop **CUBEX** , run one of the following commands as **root**:

 ```
-systemctl status cub #To check the service is running. systemctl start cub #To start cub service. systemctl stop cub #To stop cub service. systemctl is-enabled cub #To check whether or not the cub service is enabled on boot or not.
+systemctl status CUBEX.service #To check the service is running. systemctl start CUBEX.service #To start cubex service. systemctl stop CUBEX.service #To stop cubex service. systemctl is-enabled CUBEX.service #To check whether or not the cubex service is enabled on boot or not.
 ```

 ***